thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 You can use the following [guide](/docs/{{docsPrefix}}reference/rest-api/#rest-api-auth) to get the token.

+## Persistent RPC

+ThingsBoard provides **Persistent RPC**.
+It has an increased timeout and is permanently stored in the database.
+When you send Persistent RPC, the response will contain RPC ID.
+Over time, you can use this ID to find specific RPC from the Database to see its states and responses.

+#### Rule chain events from RPC

+Events are sent for each RPC update in the Rule chain.

+{% include images-gallery.html imageCollection="rule-chain" %}

+#### RPC States

+RPC states determine what happens when you sent RPC request.
+There are five possible states after you sent RPC:

+**QUEUED** - RPC was saved to the Database;
+**DELIVERED** - RPC was delivered to the device (for two-way RPC);
+**SUCCESSFUL** - if RPC is one-way, SUCCESSFUL means that RPC was delivered to the device.
+If RPC is two-way, SUCCESSFUL means that we've already received response from the device;
+**TIMEOUT** - RPC was not delivered to the device;
+**FAILED** - an error occurred either while sending RPC, or during one of the steps.

+#### Usage of Persistent RPC

+To use Persistent RPC, you should add RPC debug terminal widget to your dashboard.
+How to do it you can read [here](/docs/{{docsPrefix}}reference/lwm2m-api/#rpc-commands).
+Then follow the steps to test Persistent RPC and get RPC ID:

+{% include images-gallery.html imageCollection="rpc-test" showListImageTitles="true" %}

 ## RPC Rule Nodes
 It is possible to integrate RPC actions into processing workflow.
 There are 2 Rule Nodes for working with RPC requests.